 What is it like to live in Portland Oregon?

-If you’re thinking about moving to Portland, you might be wondering what living in Portland, Oregon is actually like.
+If you’re thinking about moving to Portland, you might be wondering what it’s like to live in Portland Oregon.
 Portland has a reputation for being a quirky city in the Pacific Northwest that experiences rain just about every day of the year.
 And, with shows like Portlandia leading the way, the city itself has also developed something of an aura in popular culture.

 Are there parts that are uncannily like the show in question?
 Yes, absolutely yes.
 There are some renditions that are so spot-on, it’s painful.
 But, generally, these are only stereotypes; Portland is so much more (oh, and it doesn’t rain every day).
 In this post, we go over the good, the bad, and the ugly, about moving to Portland, Oregon.

 What is it actually like to live in Portland, Oregon?